hanishkvc/prgs-docs-spreadsheetkvc/README.md

 ##### Global Alignment

-* calignleft
+* calign left

 	Align the cell content to the left.
 Any content that doesnt fit within the cell will overflow into the empty cells on the right.

-* calignright
+* calign right

 	Align the cell content to the right.
 Any content that doesnt fit within the cell will overflow into the empty cells on the left.

-* caligndefault (this is the default alignment mode of program)
+* calign default (this is the default alignment mode of program)

 	Align text cells to left.
 Align numbers which fit within the cell to right else align to left.
 	Any content that doesnt fit within the cell will overflow into empty cells on the right.